 Fake Transponder: Usable remotely, this system can broadcast a different ship's signal or play a powerful recording (or act as a beacon) on command.
+This device is very illegal.

 False Ship Papers: A few well-forged or transferred documents, giving the crew and ship identities that are less wanted in any given system.
-These documents can simplify interactions with Space Cops if the transponder and ship match.
+These illegal documents can simplify interactions with Space Cops if the transponder and ship match.
 You have a couple sets even if you have to practice responding to a new name.
 Unlike the other pieces of equipment, this does not take up a ship Slot.

 Fuel Pods: Carries additional fuel for the ship to make additional FTL jumps.
+It can carry twenty-four (24) power cubes in a secure location accessible by the ship. .

 Grappler: Officially for latching onto asteroids and netting cargo, it's an array of nets or grapples that can link two vessels for boarding purposes.
-It is only available at Close range.
+It is only available for deployment at Close range.